dbpunk-labs/db3/README.md

 # rtstore
-realtime table store for data warehouse
+a table store engine for realtime ingesting and analytics